Endgineer/JSON2PDF/README.md

 - Go to Windows search and find "Edit the system environment variables", click "Environment Variables".
 Under "System Variables", look for the variable `Path`, select it then click "Edit".
 Click "New" and add the absolute path to the Miktex x64 folder; this path should have the form `...\miktex-portable\texmfs\install\miktex\bin\x64`, where `...` is the prefix of the absolute path (i.e. of the form `C:\etc\etc\etc`).
 - Extract the json2cv folder from `json2cv.zip` and place it somewhere.

+If you wish, you can add the json2cv directory path into your system environment variables `PATH`.
+This will allow you to run the `json2cv` command anywhere on your system.

 ## Basic Usage
 Point `cmd` to the json2cv directory; the easiest way to do this is by opening the json2cv directory and typing `cmd` into the address bar of the file explorer.
 To run the tool, type `json2cv`; you should see an error message asserting the valid arguments that you must or can pass to the tool.